yannhn/etch-a-sketch/README.md

 # etch-a-sketch

-Coded a small etch-a-sketch game as part of the Odin Project Curriculum.
+I coded a small etch-a-sketch game as part of the Odin Project Curriculum.

 ## Used technology